-In November 2021, the Gutsch Cooperative launched the first Swiss organic oat drink specifically developed for coffee beverages.
-We co-founded the cooperative with other coffee companies.
-With this, we are setting a sign for Swiss organic agriculture, more conscious consumption, and meaningful collaboration with other companies.
+In November 2021, the Gutsch cooperative launched the first Swiss organic oat drink specifically developed for coffee beverages.
+We co-founded the cooperative together with other coffee companies.
+In doing so, we are taking a stand for Swiss organic agriculture, more conscious consumption, and meaningful collaboration with other businesses.

-"Water from Schlieren instead of Sweden" was long Gutsch's internal motto, until it became more and more circulated and finally served as a conversation starter with interested parties.
-An oat drink consists of approx. 90% water; the rest is processed oats, oil, salt, and in the case of Gutsch, red algae.
-Soyana in Schlieren near Zurich bottles the drink for Gutsch, from where the water also originates.
+"Water from Schlieren instead of Sweden" was the internal Gutsch motto for a long time, until it started making the rounds more and more and eventually served as an icebreaker with interested parties.
+An oat drink consists of approx. 90% water, the rest is processed oats, oil, salt, and in the case of Gutsch, red algae.
+Soyana in Schlieren near Zurich bottles the drink for Gutsch, which is also where the water originates.

-The oat drinks, which are particularly valued in the specialty coffee industry, largely come from England, Sweden, or Denmark.
-The oat drink market is currently moving very quickly and is becoming increasingly differentiated, with more products coming onto the market every year.
+The oat drinks, which are highly valued especially in the specialty coffee industry, come in large numbers from England, Sweden, or Denmark.
+The oat drink market is currently moving very quickly and diversifying more and more; every year, more products come onto the market.

-In Switzerland, Soyana's products are very widespread; we also served them for years at Café Frühling and at Kaffeemacher Café at Basel SBB.
-Emmi recently launched an oat drink with Swiss oats (non-organic) called Beleaf, and according to industry insiders, more drinks are expected to hit the market.
+In Switzerland, Soyana products are very widespread; we have also served them for years at Café Frühling and at the Kaffeemacher Café at the SBB in Basel.
+Emmi recently launched an oat drink with Swiss oats (not organic) under the name Beleaf, and according to industry experts, more drinks are expected to hit the market.

-So it was not surprising that we received an early rejection from an organic wholesaler for Gutsch, stating that they were not interested in reselling.
-Fortunately - because this significantly shaped Gutsch's approach.
-We had to look for other channels than reselling to wholesalers.
+So, it was little surprise that we received a rejection from a major organic retailer early on with Gutsch , stating that they were not interested in reselling it.
+Fortunately—as this significantly shaped the approach of Gutsch.
+We had to find channels other than reselling to wholesalers.

 Oat drink from Switzerland - still extremely rare

-Gutsch is not the first organic oat drink with Swiss oats - the drink from Lebenshof Aurelio quickly gained many fans, as did the oat drink from Biohof Hübeli.
+Gutsch is not the first organic oat drink with Swiss oats—the drink from Lebenshof Aurelio quickly won many fans, as did the oat drink from Biohof Hübeli.
 These projects were the first in Switzerland to use organic oats.
-There will likely be more products soon, and above all, the market is now becoming interesting for larger bottlers.
+There will likely be more products soon, and above all, the market is now becoming interesting for larger bottlers as well.

-With Gutsch, we had a clear focus: we wanted to go into gastronomy - we wanted to go where we ourselves had a need.
-Where we had contacts, where we knew what the requirements for an oat drink in the coffee industry were.
-So we took matters into our own hands to create the suitable alternative.
-And Gutsch had to be organic - that was always clear.
+With Gutsch, we had a clear focus: we wanted to enter the catering industry—we wanted to go where we ourselves had a need.
+Where we have contacts, where we knew the requirements for an oat drink in the coffee industry.
+So, we took the suitable alternative into our own hands.
+And Gutsch had to be organic—that was always clear.

 Photo: Boris Müller, from the Tagesanzeiger Instagram channel

-With Gutsch, we stipulated in our statutes that we would not enter classic retail.
-The first inquiry from a supermarket came just six days after the launch - so the demand for a Swiss organic oat drink is definitely there.
+With Gutsch, we established in our statutes that we would not enter the classic retail sector.
+The first inquiry from a supermarket came just six days after the launch—the need for a Swiss organic oat drink is therefore clearly there.

-To be able to sell the large quantities of a private label production at all, we targeted gastronomy channels from the beginning.
-Thus, with the first three test runs of 50,000 liters, we were able to supply various cafés and restaurants and get direct, unvarnished feedback.
-One week after the launch in November 2021, we were already supplying over 30 businesses with Gutsch.
-All businesses that serve Gutsch are members of the cooperative - that is a condition.
+To be able to sell the large volumes of a private label production at all, we served the catering channels from the very beginning.
+This allowed us to supply various cafés and restaurants with the first three test runs of 50,000 liters and gather direct, unfiltered feedback.
+One week after the launch in November 2021, we were already able to supply over 30 establishments with Gutsch.
+All establishments serving Gutsch are members of the cooperative—that is a condition.

-We chose the cooperative model because we see Gutsch as a community project.
-Equal rights, equal voting power, a lot of grassroots democracy.
-Membership in the cooperative is obtained with a share certificate of CHF 500 (companies) or CHF 250 (patrons).
-This model of issuing share certificates served as our initial credit.
-We tried not to set up Gutsch as a food startup.
-Thus, the model of external investment was eliminated.
-At the same time, we wanted to have the people at the helm of Gutsch who support Gutsch - and these are the cooperative members.
+We decided on the cooperative model because we see Gutsch as a community project.
+Equal rights, equal number of votes, plenty of grassroots democracy.
+Membership in the cooperative is obtained with a share certificate of 500 CHF (companies) or 250 CHF (patrons).
+This model of issuing share certificates served as our startup capital.
+We tried not to set up Gutsch like a food startup.
+Thus, the model of external investment was dropped.
+Likewise, we wanted the people at the helm of Gutsch to be the ones who support Gutsch—and those are the cooperative members.

 Soyana - the private label bottler for Gutsch

-Within a year, Gutsch was ready for the market.
-From the first discussions with Soyana, to recipe development, to design, to setting up the supply chain.
-Philipp Schallberger (Kaffeemacher:innen) and Mathias Bühler from Adrianos Kaffeebrennerei in Bern were in the lead.
+Within a year, Gutsch was market-ready.
+From the first conversations with Soyana, to finding the recipe, to the design, to setting up the supply chain.
+Leading the way were Philipp Schallberger (Kaffeemacher:innen) and Mathias Bühler from the Adrianos coffee roastery in Bern.

-Soyana is a pioneer in plant-based drinks in Switzerland.
-Founder Walter Dänzer was a friend of the Gutsch project from the very beginning and is now a cooperative member himself.
+Soyana is a pioneer for plant-based drinks in Switzerland.
+Founder Walter Dänzer was a friend of the Gutsch project from the start and is now a cooperative member himself.

-Soyana CEO Walter Dänzer in conversation with Sascha Britsko from Tages-Anzeiger
+Soyana Managing Director Walter Dänzer in conversation with Sascha Britsko from the Tages-Anzeiger

-The article from Tagesanzeiger from November 5th can be accessed via this link: Gutsch Reportage
+The article from the Tagesanzeiger of Nov 5th can be accessed via this link: Gutsch Reportage

-The design - final project by Sara Dietrich
+The design - graduation project by Sara Dietrich

-With Gutsch, we wanted to take different approaches, also in terms of design.
-Sara was just before her Bachelor's degree at the School of Art and Design in Lucerne.
-We got in touch with Sara, and she took on Gutsch.
+With Gutsch, we wanted to take different paths, including in design.
+Sara was just before her bachelor's degree at the Design & Art University in Lucerne.
+We got in touch with Sara and she took on Gutsch.
 Sara designed the entire brand language, the typography, the corporate design, the website, and: the "actual" packaging.

-But why does Gutsch now simply look white?
+But why does Gutsch just look white now?

-As is often the case, there are technical reasons.
+As so often, there are technical reasons.
 The minimum order quantity for custom packaging is several hundred thousand.
-We didn't want to make this investment and looked for alternatives.
-The white packaging is now the blank provided by the manufacturer.
-The feedback from production was mixed; it looked "quite special" - then we knew it was right.
+We did not want to make that investment and looked for alternatives.
+The white pack is now the blank provided to us by the manufacturer.
+The feedback from production was mixed, that it "does look quite special"—that's when we knew it was right.

-Sara Dietrich's complete work can be viewed here.
+Sara Dietrich's entire work can be viewed here.

-Will we ever fill Gutsch in Sara's packaging?
+Will we ever fill Gutsch into Sara's packs?

-The white packaging is a makeshift solution that we have grown to like very much.
-It's just different.
-But Sara's packaging is the goal - the more Gutsch you all drink, the closer we get to filling Gutsch in Sara's Tetrapaks in the future, inspired by Swiss industrial design of the 1970s.
+The white pack is a stopgap solution that we have grown to like very much.
+It is simply different.
+However, Sara's packaging is the goal—the more you all drink Gutsch, the closer we get to filling Gutsch in the future into Sara's Tetrapaks, inspired by Swiss industrial design of the 1970s.

 Gutsch - where to buy?
 And how expensive is Gutsch?